Book a computer including printing

 - Our computers don't have speakers.
 You will need to bring your own headphones to make use of sound-based facilities

-- Photocopying services are not available.
+- Photocopying services available.

 How can I book?